gohugoio/hugoDocs/content/en/hugo-modules/use-modules.md

 ## Make and test changes in a module

-One way to do local development of a module imported in a project is to add a replace directive to a local directory with the source in `go.mod`:
+One way to do local development of a module imported in a project is to add a replace directive to a local directory _before_ the require command in `go.mod`:

 ```bash
 replace github.com/bep/hugotestmods/mypartials => /Users/bep/hugotestmods/mypartials